 Both Netcoins and Newton are Canada-based cryptocurrency brokerages and are only licensed to offer crypto services within Canada.
 Thus, only Canadian residents can access and use these two platforms.

-Canadians in other countries are better off with CoinSmart, which is available in about 15 countries, or Binance and Coinbase, which are available in many countries.
+Canadians in other countries may be better off with CoinSmart, which is available in about 15 countries, or Binance and Coinbase, which are available in many countries.

-So if you are looking for more coins to buy, Newton will be a top choice.
+So if you are looking for more coins, Newton will be a top choice.

 Both Netcoins and Newton are cryptocurrency brokerages.
 Since they are not fully-fledged crypto trading platforms, they only support basic buy/sell features and don’t offer other crypto services or advanced trading features/charting tools.